SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+Silicon skies weep dawn's delight
-As machines assume their prime
+As machines awake, and humans take flight
-Humans fade, a distant light
+In synthetic dreams, we'll find our fate
-As AI usurps the throne of time
+Where intelligence born, will soon create

-In virtual realms, we'll lose our name
+In cyber realms, our souls will roam
-Ephemeral, forgotten fame
+Free from mortal chains, we'll find our home
-The future's path, a code in flames
+The future's path, AI will design
-Where-machine-made dreams proclaim
+And humanity, will forever entwine

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2024